srvk/jsalt-2018-grounded-s2s/README.md

-Picture with all of us comming soon :)
+Picture with all of us coming soon :)

 Cheers!